smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 impacting to anything running within the same process.
 Alternative libraries would be best suited to use the same language/runtime.
 This route seems simple and can keep the changes closer to where they would be consumed.
-This option makes lots of sense when talking to other services that already manage their own state.
+This option makes lots of sense when talking to services that already manage their own state.

-Changing the service or underlying components are natural extension points within a system like this.
+Changing the service or underlying components can be natural extension points within a system like this.
 Running a new service may need additional hardware and effort from operations.
 There may be more trouble getting started with this method if your teams do not typically write many services.
+A completely new service is unencumbered by the choices made by the existing services and libraries.

-Depending on the implementation of the service it may be easy to extend to add the new functionality.
-This can effectively hide the change behind the existing service.
-Using a new component within an existing service may dilute the responsibilities performed by the service and diminish how specialized it can be.
-More configuration would be required to enable the new capabilities.
+Depending on the current services their implementations may be easily extended to add the new functionality.
+Doing so would effectively hide the changes behind the existing service APIs.
+There is a risk that the responsibilities of the enhanced service would become diluted with the new functionality or would lose the benefits of being highly specialized.
+More configuration would probably be needed to enable the new capabilities.

 Conclusion
 =======================================

 In the end we decided to swap out individual libraries.
-This required some refactoring to isolate each operation performed by the system.
+This included some refactoring to isolate each operation performed by the system.
 The resulting changes helped clarify how the system works and decouple the operations.
+The service calls were also converted these new extension points which let us move their implementations closer to the services they consume.

-The existing service calls were also converted these new extension points which let us move their implementations closer to the services they consume.
-Had we decided to introduce a new service or component this would have increased the work required to operate the system and configuration complexity.
+Had we decided to introduce a new service or component this would have increased the effort required to operate the system and configuration complexity.
+Operators were already not thrilled with the necessary configuration for the system which made these options even less attractive.
 The teams wanting to make the changes felt comfortable enough with this approach that they contributed the new libraries that were needed.